I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONBalloon sinuplasty is proposed as an alternative to endoscopic sinus surgery for patients with chronic sinusitis who fail medical management.
+DESCRIPTIONBalloon ostial dilation (also known as balloon sinuplasty) is proposed as an alternative to traditional endoscopic sinus surgery (ESS) for patients with chronic sinusitis who fail medical management.
 The procedure involves placing a balloon in the sinus ostium and inflating the balloon to stretch the opening.
+It can be performed as a stand-alone procedure or as an adjunctive procedure to functional endoscopic sinus surgery (FESS).

-Chronic sinusitis is characterized by purulent nasal discharge, usually without fever, that persists for weeks to months.
+Chronic rhinosinusitis (CRS) is characterized by purulent nasal discharge, usually without fever, that persists for weeks to months.
 Symptoms of congestion often accompany the nasal discharge.
 There also may be mild pain and/or headache.
+Thickening of mucosa may restrict or close natural openings between sinus cavities and the nasal fossae, although symptoms are variable because considerable variation exists in the location and shape of these sinus ostia.

-In some cases of chronic sinusitis, surgical drainage may be necessary.
-Endoscopic sinus surgery has become an important aspect for surgical management of chronic sinusitis.
-For this procedure a fiberoptic nasal endoscope is used to visualize the sinus ostia and any obstruction found is corrected.
-This restores the patency and allows mucous transport through the natural ostium.
-The procedure may be used when patients fail to respond to aggressive medial management.
-About 350,000 procedures are done each year in the US for chronic sinusitis.
 Estimates are that about 30 million individuals in the US suffer from chronic sinusitis.
+Most cases are treated with medical therapy, but surgical drainage is an option for patients who fail to respond to medical therapy.
+FESS has become an important aspect for surgical management of chronic sinusitis.
+For this procedure a fiberoptic nasal endoscope is used to visualize the sinus ostia, and any obstruction found is corrected.
+This procedure restores patency and allows air and mucous transport through the natural ostium.
+About 350,000 FESS procedures are done each year in the US for chronic sinusitis.

-POLICYUse of catheter-based inflatable (balloon sinuplasty) in the treatment of sinusitis is considered investigational.
+Use of catheter-based inflatable device (balloon ostial dilation) in the treatment of sinusitis is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.